 Monitor accounts online

-The beauty of online accounts is that you can monitor them almost in real time.
+The beauty of online banking and other online accounts is that you can monitor them almost in real time.
 That means you can catch crooks long before a statement arrives in the mail.

 Here’s how to shield your money and your existing accounts.

 - Explore putting a lock or a freeze on your credit reports compiled by Equifax, Experian and TransUnion.
 Both a lock and a freeze block access to your credit reports, making it highly unlikely that anyone could open a credit card in your name.
-As of Sept.
-21, all credit freezes will be free thanks to a new federal law (previously, some states permitted fees to be charged for freezes).
+Learn more here.

 - Consider buying identity-theft insurance through your financial institution.